oleng/hugo_github/content/blog/google-api-library-explained.md

 1. **Google API Python library**

-    Honestly I have no fucking idea what exactly this is for/why it exists, I'm guessing it's either to be used in conjuction with the real libraries or to serve people who likes directly interacting with API endpoints.
+    Honestly I had no fucking idea what exactly this is for/why it exists, I was guessing it's either to be used in conjuction with the real libraries or to force people to directly interacting with API endpoints.

     The docs homepage only offered this explanation

     > The Google API Client Library for Python is designed for Python client-application developers.
 It offers simple, flexible access to many Google APIs.